 In June, 2011, researchers at Colorado State University “shocked” joints with experimentally-induced arthritis.
 They found that shockwave had no effect on the bone under the cartilage (as one might hope), even though they found an increase in some substances in the blood that may be associated with bone activity (it’s called remodeling).
 I guess that can be interpreted as good news of some sort, but the problem is that no one really knows what an increase in substances in the blood means in relationship to treating arthritis.
 Otherwise stated, they found something, but who knows what it means?

-Now this adds to a veritable parade of negative or insignificant studies over the past few years that have found no significant effects on wound healing, possible harmful effects on normal tendons (CLICK HERE and HERE), no effects on experimentally induced check ligament injuries (CLICK HERE), no effects on wound healing (CLICK HERE), no effects collateral ligament injuries of the joint of the foot (CLICK HERE), no effect on X-rays or “bone scans” in horses with pain in the back of the foot (CLICK HERE), no changes on ultrasound in experimental injuries to the superficial digital flexor tendon (CLICK HERE), and, at best, a short term analgesic (pain-relieving) effect (CLICK HERE and HERE).
+In addition to these studies, there has been a veritable parade of negative or insignificant studies over the past few years that have found no significant effects on wound healing, possible harmful effects on normal tendons (CLICK HERE and HERE), no effects on experimentally induced check ligament injuries (CLICK HERE), no effects on wound healing (CLICK HERE), no effects on collateral ligament injuries of the joint of the foot (CLICK HERE), no effect on X-rays or “bone scans” in horses with pain in the back of the foot (CLICK HERE), no changes on ultrasound in experimental injuries to the superficial digital flexor tendon (CLICK HERE), and, at best, a short term analgesic (pain-relieving) effect in the legs (CLICK HERE and HERE).
 More recently, in one uncontrolled study (that is, not as good of a study as it could have been), examining twelve horses with back pain, shockwave was said to have an analgesic effect.
 (CLICK HERE),

 A NOTE ABOUT SHORT-TERM ANALGESIC EFFECTS: If shockwave causes short-term analgesia – read: numbness – that’s not necessarily a good thing.
 You don’t want an athletic horse feeling numb anywhere, because that increases the risk for injury to horse and rider.
-Which is why most authorities ban the use of shockwave before competitions, whether it works or not: just in case.
+Which is why most authorities ban the use of shockwave before competitions: just in case.

 Now here’s the thing.
 In fact, you can take this comment to the bank.
 IF A THERAPY IS REALLY EFFECTIVE, IT DOESN’T TAKE LONG FOR EVERYONE TO BE ABLE TO SHOW IT’S EFFECTIVE.
 That’s the way things work.
 For example, in 1942, doctors gave a very sick lady named Anne Miller a small dose of penicillin, and the next morning, to everyone’s amazement, she was up and eating.
 Within no time, the production and use of antibiotics exploded (CLICK HERE to read Anne Miller’s obituary in the New York Times – she died in 1999, at the age of 90).

 That’s the way things go when medications or therapies are truly effective – everyone figures it out, figures out the best way to use them, and medicine moves forward.
 If something works, future studies generate increasingly clear and accurate observations over time.
 On the other hand, ineffective therapies give random results.
-When therapies don’t work, negative results accumulate.
+Over time, when therapies don’t work, negative results accumulate.
 Of course, it’s usually possible to find positive studies, too, which generally leads to reference duels.
-Suffice it to say that after two decades, the positive evidence has not accumulated and people are still trying to figure out how, and more importantly, IF, it does anything meaningful in terms of healing.
+Suffice it to say that after more than two decades, the positive evidence for shockwave has not accumulated and people are still trying to figure out how, and more importantly, IF, it does anything meaningful in terms of healing.

 I’m rarely the first one on board with a new technology, simply because I’ve seen so many of them come and go.
 I’d rather not ask my clients to fork over lots of money to pay for something that I can’t say how if or even if it works.
-And, based on the latest information, I’m sure not about to buy one a shockwave machine now (a colleague of mine says that it’s best used as an anchor for his bass boat).
+And, based on the latest information, I’m sure not about to buy a shockwave machine now (a colleague of mine says that it’s best used as an anchor for his bass boat).
 Bottom line?
-In my opinion (and I promise you, you’ll find other opinions, particularly if it comes from someone who owns or sells a shockwave machine), it’s about time for shockwave to go.
-And, come to think of it, there hasn’t been as much space for the machines on the convention floors lately, either.
+In my opinion (and I promise you, you’ll find other opinions, particularly if it comes from someone who owns or sells a shockwave machine), I don’t really think the therapy merits much attention.
+And, come to think of it, I haven’t seem quite as much space devoted to the machines on veterinary convention floors lately, either.